TaylorMonacelli/git-cheatsheet/README.md

 # Search for function writeLogToDrive(), but you don't remember the exact
 # name of function.
 Param -G take regular expresssion:
 git log --decorate --pretty=tformat:'%h %d %an %ar %s' --source --all -i -G 'write.*log'

+# Ok, suppose you get back sha1 35c0a90, then what did the commit that
+# introduces that function look like:
+git show --color 35c0a90

+# and what branch(s) does that commit live in:
+git branch --all --contains 35c0a90
 ```

 ### Search for a commit log entry that contains a string ###